slab/quill/README.md

 ### Building

-    gulp dist - compile and browserify
-    gulp server - starts a local server that will build and serve assets on the fly
+    gulp build - compiles quill and examples into .build/ gulp server - starts a local server that will build and serve assets on the fly gulp dev - same as `gulp server` and also starts the test server proxied through /karma

 ### Examples